 A private candidate shall enter for all compulsory and other core subjects and may enter for not more than one optional core subject.
+Private candidates will sit only for the end-of-year question paper and not the school-based assessment component.

-6. Modes of assessment
+6. Modes of Assessment

-- (1) The NCE assessment shall comprise a combination of - (a) external assessment conducted by MES for all the core subjects and - (b) school-based assessment for the non-core subjects (except for private candidates). - (2) All core subjects shall be assessed through written assessments at the end of the Nine-Year-Continuous-Basic-Education programme. - (3) All students at the end of the Nine-Year-Continuous-Basic-Education programme shall take the same assessment paper in each core subject, as may be applicable. - (4) For the non-core subjects, there shall be school-based assessment which shall be monitored by the MES.
+- (1) The NCE assessment shall comprise a combination of - (a) external assessment conducted by MES for all the core subjects; - (b) school-based assessment externally set and moderated by the MES and internally administered and marked by Educators for Grade 9+ candidates in all the core subjects; - (c) school-based assessment for the non-core subjects (except for private candidates). - (2) All core subjects shall be assessed through written assessments at the end of the Nine-Year-Continuous-Basic-Education programme for candidates of the Regular Programme. - (3) The written assessment at the end of the Nine-Year-Continuous-Basic-Education programme will be the same for all candidates of the Regular and Extended Programmes as well as for the private candidates. - (4) For the non-core subjects, there shall be school-based assessment which shall be monitored by the MES.